Why Small Classes?

 More teaching excellence

-In addition to core classroom teachers, early learners also have the advantage of being taught by specialists in STEM, art, music, physical, and health education.
-All Linden teachers also have expertise in girl-centred pedagogy.
+In addition to core classroom teachers, elementary students also have the advantage of being taught by specialists in STEM, art, music, physical, and health education.
+All Linden teachers have expertise in girl-centred pedagogy.

 More teacher feedback